oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/pca/README.md

 ## Purpose

-Real world samples often comes of multiple features/dimensions.
-Not all the features in the samples carries significant information, some features are more or less same over the samples.
-Reducing the number of features while preserving the most of the information will help in analysis, visualization and storage of samples.
-Principal Component analysis aims to list new features(often combination of original features) in decending order according to their contribution on information in the samples.
+Real-world datasets typically consist of multiple features or dimensions.
+However, not all features within the samples contain significant information, and some may be nearly identical across the dataset.
+In order to facilitate analysis, visualization, and storage of the data, reducing the number of features while maintaining the majority of the information is crucial.
+The Principal Component Analysis (PCA) approach identifies such principal features, often combinations of the original features, in descending order based on their contribution to the information within the samples.

 ## Algorithm
-This FPGA reference design demonstrates Principal Component Analysis(PCA) of input samples with certain number of features, a common operation employed in linear algebra.
-Matrix _A_ (input) is decomposed into Pricipal Components in decending order and also output the variance accounted by each components.
+The present FPGA reference design showcases the application of Principal Component Analysis (PCA), a fundamental operation in linear algebra, on input samples comprising a specified number of features.
+The design decomposes the input matrix, denoted as _A_, into Principal Components in a descending order and further provides the variance explained by each component.

-This design is based on following algorithm to compute principal components, here input matrix is two dimesional array with following size A\[N\]\[P\], here $N$ is number of samples and $p$ is number of features
+The current design utilizes the subsequent algorithm to compute Principal Components.
+The input matrix comprises a two-dimensional array with the dimensions A\[N\]\[P\] .
+In this context, $N$ represents the number of samples, and $P$ corresponds to the number of features.

 <!-- <br />  -->
 1. Computing mean feature of the samples $$F_{\mu}\[i\] = \frac{1}{N} \sum_{j = 0}^{N-1} A\[j\]\[i\]$$
 2. Adjusitng the sample mean to zero  $$A_{\mu}\[i\]\[j\] = A\[i\]\[j\] -  F_{\mu}\[j\] $$
 3. Standardize data such that variance of sample will be one $$F_{var}\[i\] = \frac{1}{N} \sum_{j = 0}^{N-1} {(A_{\mu}\[j\]\[i\])}^2$$ $$A_{std}\[i\]\[j\] = \frac{A_{\mu}\[i\]\[j\]}{\sqrt{F_{var}\[i\]}}$$
 4. Computing the Covariance Matrix of size $p \times p$,  $$A_{StdCov}\[i\]\[j\] = \sum_{k = 0}^{N-1}{A_{std}\[i\]\[k\] \times A_{std}\[j\]\[k\] }$$
-5. Computing the Eigen values and corresponding eigen vectors of the covariance matrix, $A_{cov}$ and sorting eigen vectors such that corresponding eigen values are in decending order.
-Eigen vectors will be the principal components and correspoding eigan values will give the variance contributed by that component.
+5. The next procedure involves computing the Eigenvalues and their corresponding Eigenvectors of the covariance matrix, denoted as $A_{cov}$.
+The Eigenvectors are then sorted in a descending order based on their corresponding Eigenvalues.
+The Eigenvectors are identified as Principal Components, whereas the corresponding Eigenvalues reveal the variance attributed to each Principal Component.

 ## Reference Design
 This design executes the PCA analysis through two kernels
-* First kernel does the preprocessing steps, essentially steps 1 to 4
+* kernel:1 does the preprocessing steps, essentially steps 1 to 4
-* Second kernel impements the step 5
+* kernel:2 impements the step 5, computing eigen values and eigen vectors then sorting

-## Pre-Processing kenrel design
+## kenrel:1 design
 Executing the steps 1-4, one after another is not efficent as it is impossible to store the whole input samples in onchip memory if sample size is huge. steps 1-4 are modified and reordered such that covariance matrix in the step 4 can be computed for inputs given through the stream.
 ### Modified Variance Computation